HazelbunUwU/BigNumCPP/README.md

 Plans and discussions is in the plan.txt file where everything that need to be properly planned will be discussed through if not already put in Issues.

+This is just a test to test GitHub